Strong-Moon/Piano-Sounds/README.md

 # Piano-Sounds
 You can play piano in this website.
-Used HTML-CSS-JS
+Used HTML-CSS-JS.

 # Why I did this?
 In order to develop myself in the JavaScript part.
 I wanted to see if can i do an instrument on the website.